The Prisoner's Tale

 "Oh, so you exist!
 But how do we know you're not working for the cogs?
 How do we know you're not a cog yourself?
 An undipped toon in Cogtropolis is absolutely absurd!
 Everyone knows that!"

 Scrooge lifted his cane at pointed it at Harry's face.
 "For all I know, you could be imposters yourselves.
 Maybe this is something the cogs set up to torture me further than they already have!"

 "How could we be such fools?"
-Harry shouted, rolling his eyes up to the ceiling.
+Harry shouted, rolling his eyes up at the ceiling.
 "Look at this place!
 Look at him!
-We will not fall for any of their devious plans.
-We refuse to be puppets to the cogs anymore!"
+We cannot fall for any of their devious plans.
+We refuse to be puppets for the cogs anymore!"

 There was plenty of contention.
 Both Scrooge and Harry were yelling and moving closer to each other every moment.

 Catman rushed up to stop the fighting.
 He tried to get between them, but his attempts were fruitless.
 Harry finally succeeded in pinning Scrooge down on the floor.
 The old men stared at each other for a long time.
 What they were thinking, the other toons could only imagine.